apache/incubator-baremaps/examples/openstreetmap/README.md

   --database 'jdbc:postgresql://localhost:5432/baremaps?allowMultiQueries=true&user=baremaps&password=baremaps'
 ```

-Depending on the size of the import, the execution of this command may take some time.
+Depending on the size of the PBF file, the execution of this command may take some time.
-Eventually, the output produced by the command should be as follow.
+Eventually, the output produced by the command should look as follow.

 ```
 [INFO ] 2020-05-14 21:01:13.958 [main] Import - 8 processors available.